voteflux/flux-website-v2/README.md

 #Instructions

-run npm install
+1. run npm install

-Once npm modules are installed, in terminal first run: $ `jekyll build --watch` then in a new tab run $ `gulp`
+2. First run: $ `jekyll build --watch`

-Open the browser with the address: `localhost:9000`
+3. Then in a new tab run $ `gulp`, which should automagically open the browser at `localhost:9000`